h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

     .. tab-container:: R
         :title: R

         First, make sure that RSparkling is installed on the node we want to run RSparkling from.
-Also check that the version of your Sparklyr is older or equal to ``1.3.1``.
-There is a problem with the deployment on Kubernetes since Sparklyr ``1.4``.

         You can install RSparkling as:

         .. code:: r